Lingxiao1123/Lingxiao1123/README.md

 ### <div align="center">My Brief Introduction</div><br />

-- 🎓 I'm a graduate student at UC Berkeley and expected to graduate at Dec 2023.
+- 🎓 I'm a student at UC Berkeley and expected to graduate at Dec 2023.

-- 🌱 I’m currently learning Nodejs,Express.js
+- 🌱 I’m currently learning Nodejs and Express.js

 - 💼 I'm looking for an Software Development Engineer starting from 2024 Spring